Equality, Diversity, Inclusion and Belonging (EDIB) (Non-statutory)

 All children deserve a safe, respectful, and supportive environment, particularly those who may be at greater risk of harm due to discrimination, bias, or marginalisation.

-This session considers how equality, diversity, inclusion and belonging (EDIB) considerations connect to building a safeguarding culture by ensuring all children are visible, heard and protected.
+This session considers the definitions of Diversity, Equality, Inclusion and Belonging, and how to build a safeguarding culture that ensures all children are visible, heard and protected.

-Statutory context – Keeping Children Safe in Education and the Equality Act 2010
+Statutory context – Keeping Children Safe in Education, Working Together to Safeguard Children, Early Years Statutory Framework, Ofsted and the Equality Act 2010

 What's Included